brayvid/newsbot/README.md

 ## How it works

 - Finds top news stories from Google News
-- Picks the ones that match your interests
+- Selects your topics that have similarity to top headlines
-- Scores and filters articles based on relevance and freshness
+- Scores and filters more articles for selected topics based on relevance
 - Avoids showing you the same headlines twice
-- Sends you a clean, organized email with the best stories
+- Sends you a clean HTML email digest when run
+- Schedule with `cron`

 ---